 - All knowledge management technologies are born equal

 - End users will automatically adopt and use self-service and self-help technologies/capabilities (because they do so in their personal lives)

 There are of course other potential root causes that might have adversely impacted or will adversely impact your organization’s and IT service desk’s use of knowledge management capabilities, including the enabling technology itself.
 But a more important list to consider is of the actions that should be taken to put your knowledge management issues right.

 7 Tips for Getting Knowledge Management Right for Self-Service

-If you’d like to find out more about the actions that should be taken with knowledge management issues, please attend this live webinar: “7 Tips for Getting Knowledge Management Right for Self-Service.”
-I’m teaming up with EasyVista to explain how to create the best possible knowledge management environment for self-service success.
-For more details and to register, please click here: https://hubs.ly/H0dBK6V0
+If you’d like to find out more about the actions that should be taken with knowledge management issues, please watch this webinar: “7 Tips for Getting Knowledge Management Right for Self-Service.”
+I teamed up with EasyVista to explain how to create the best possible knowledge management environment for self-service success.
+For more details and to watch it, please click here:

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.

 Previously held positions in IT research and analysis (at IT industry analyst firms Ovum and Forrester and the UK Post Office), IT service management consultancy, enterprise IT service desk and IT service management, IT asset management, innovation and creativity facilitation, project management, finance consultancy, internal audit, and product marketing for a SaaS IT service management technology vendor.